4naxYT/Nova-hub/Redistributable [ Code ]/README.md

 - A label in your UI
 - A button
 - Any other method that clearly shows **NovaHub**'s redistributable code has been used

+Its not allowed to remove the credits in the script

 ## 💡 Suggestions